actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart-bdi/03 Beliefs and Goal Conditions.md

 # Beliefs and Goal Conditions

 This exercise introduces beliefs that let an agent automatically perceive and react to changes.
-It also shows how to use goal conditions to control goal processing behavior based on belief values and belief changes.
+It also shows how to use goal conditions for controlling goal processing behavior based on belief values and belief changes.